 | Limerick | €3,220 | ~118 m² | 46% cheaper space |

 A square metre of home in Dublin costs roughly 1.9× what it costs in Limerick.
-That single ratio explains the whole comparison: the €400k budget is constant, so as the price of space falls from Dublin to Galway to Cork to Limerick, the house you can buy with it gets steadily bigger.
+That one ratio explains the whole comparison: your €400k is fixed, so as the price of space drops from Dublin to Galway to Cork to Limerick, the house you can buy with it just keeps getting bigger.

 The catch: more space isn't more life

-A bigger house in a city you don't want to live in isn't a bargain.
-So we scored all four cities on the same six-dimension Quality of Life framework we use across BuyerIQ — safety, infrastructure, family & community, education, environment, and economic health — each built from public data (Garda crime figures, CSO Census, the Pobal deprivation index, EPA water quality, transport and school locations).
-Affordability is deliberately left out, so cheap cities aren't just rewarded twice.
+Here's the bit I'd want a friend to tell me.
+A bigger house in a city you don't want to live in isn't a bargain — it's a long-term mistake with a nice hallway.
+So we scored all four cities on the same six-dimension Quality of Life framework we use right across BuyerIQ — safety, infrastructure, family & community, education, environment, and economic health — each built from public data (Garda crime figures, CSO Census, the Pobal deprivation index, EPA water quality, transport and school locations).
+We left affordability out on purpose, so cheap cities don't get rewarded twice for being cheap.

 | City | Quality of Life | Safety | Infrastructure | Environment | Economy | €400k buys |